 At Northwood we feel it is important to note that being able to decode is only part of being a confident, fluent reader.
 Children need to be taught to quickly recognise 'exception' words that do not fit the usual phonics rules, and be able to infer what unfamiliar words may be by the context of the sentence they are written in i.e. what word would make sense here?
 They also need to be taught to read with expression and become fluent in their reading, without having to decode every word.
 At Northwood pupils read daily with adults, and importantly, listen to adults reading to them so that reading with expression and fluency is practised and modelled to them.
 Below you will find a link to more information about the phonics check:

 At Northwood our passion for reading is evident.
 Every classroom has an inviting book corner which is regularly resourced with new books from modern and classic authors.
 We use high quality texts using the ‘Power of Reading’ list as a guide, which stimulate a love of reading and helps to inspire children’s writing.
-Whole class guided reading occurs daily at Northwood - it enables pupils to explore books in depth, demonstrating their 'comprehension' and learning crucial 'inference' skills.
-Adults also read texts aloud every day to pupils so that Northwood children are exposed to new vocabulary and themes and develop a love of listening to stories.
+Whole class comprehension lessons based on short and longer texts enable pupils to explore texts in depth, demonstrating their 'understanding' of a text and learning crucial 'inference' skills.
+Adults also read texts aloud every day to pupils so that Northwood children are exposed to new vocabulary and themes and develop a love of listening to stories for pleasure.
 These texts will be a combination of classic & modern authors/titles, so that children have the opportunity to be exposed to and compare texts and language from different eras and celebrate the world's most successful and well known texts.
-We aim for this to inspire them to develop a pleasure for reading at home and take this pleasure into their future lives.
+We aim for this to inspire them to develop a joy for reading at school and at home, and take this pleasure into their future lives.